 Please abide by our Guidelines at the bottom of this page.

-Public Observing at Hyde Common.
-Wrap up warm, bring a chair or recliner, and come along with a picnic to enjoy the Total Eclipse of the Moon, the summer constellations, bright Venus, the giant Jupiter, and the ringed planet, Saturn.
+Socially Distanced Public Observing at Hyde Common.
+Wrap up warm, bring a chair or recliner, and come along with a picnic to enjoy the Perseids meteor shower, the late summer constellations, ruddy Mars, giant Jupiter, the ringed Saturn, and the fainter ice giants Uranus and Neptune.

 These guidelines are intended to promote enjoyable, safe observing for all present.
 They should also give newcomers an idea of what to expect.